Softorage/HugoTheme-VibrantShadows/README.md

         Improves ability of search engines to better index and understand the website/blog.
 Helps in SEO optimization.
     5.  **Speed Mode** *(Type: String | Accepts value: enable/disable | Highly Recommended | Default: "disable")*

         Enabling "Speed Mode" would make the website/blog extremely fast and lightweight, providing a snappy experience to website/blog visitors.
-"Speed Mode" utilises *PostCSS* via *Hugo's Asset Pipeline*.
+"Speed Mode" utilizes *PostCSS* via *Hugo's Asset Pipeline*.
 Note that, "Speed Mode" works in *production environment* only.
+Disabling "Speed Mode" removes dependency on Hugo Extended version and Node.js modules.
 Since many Hugo users do not have Hugo's extended version, this option is disabled by default.

     Example:
     ```yaml